UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson00/extras_fp.rst.txt

 Functional programming, or at least, the use of functional programming techniques, has become quite common in Python.

-On this course we will learn some of these techniques.
-And you may have heard about them, too in the last lesson of the first course.
+In this course we will learn some of these techniques.
+And you may have heard about them too, in the last lesson of the first course.

 Here are some articles you may wish to read to help you become familiar with the background to functional programming.